 Considerations for tenants

-There has also been unfounded concern at the potential impact of the legislation on capital allowance tax treatment of Enterprise Zone schemes set up using long lease structures.
-Investors, who typically acquired a tenant's interest, can look to the provisions of the relevant tax legislation which give comfort that the relevant interest (for tax purposes) will convert from the tenant's interest to the owner's interest when the leasehold structure is extinguished.
+There was unfounded concern at the potential impact of the legislation on capital allowance tax treatment of Enterprise Zone schemes set up using long lease structures.
+Investors, who typically acquired a tenant's interest, could look to the provisions of the relevant tax legislation which gave comfort that the relevant interest (for tax purposes) converted from the tenant's interest to the owner's interest when the leasehold structure extinguished.